2004 African Cup of Nations: Host selection

-The right to host the 2004 edition was awarded to Tunisia on 4 September 2000 during a CAF Executive Committee meeting in Cairo, Egypt Four bids were submitted: Tunisia; Zimbabwe; a joint bid by Malawi and Zambia; and another joint bid by Benin and Togo, which was withdrawn on the day of the CAF meeting.
-This marked the third time Tunisia hosted the tournament, after previously organizing it in 1965 and 1994.
-Two years prior to the competition, an organizing committee (Comité d'organisation de la Coupe d'Afrique des Nations, or COCAN) was formed, chaired by Slim Chiboub, who had also led the organizing committee in 1994..
+The organization of the 2004 edition was awarded to Tunisia on 4 September 2000 by the CAF Executive Committee meeting in Cairo, Egypt.
+Voters had a choice between four countries : Malawi and Zambia (joint bid), Tunisia and Zimbabwe.
+Benin and Togo were both also candidates at the start (joint bid) but withdrew on 4 September 2000 before the meeting.
+This edition was awarded to Tunisia which represented Africa in the 1998 FIFA World Cup in France by taking the majority of the votes of the CAF Executive Committee members which are 13 after its impressive success in the 1994 edition.
+This is the third time that Tunisia has hosted the African Cup after 1965 and 1994 editions.
+Two years before the start of the tournament, an organizing committee (Comité d'organisation de la Coupe d'Afrique des Nations; COCAN) was established, headed by Slim Chiboub (who was the head of the organizing committee in 1994).